 A starting point for some very popular tracks if you are driving is the car park at Garrawarra Farm.
 Take the McKell Drive, turn off and get here early as the car park fills quickly.

-Walks from here will take you to the Royal National Park’s best beaches.
+Walks from here will take you to the best beaches of the Royal National Park.

 Burning Palms and Figure 8 Pools

 Figure 8 Pools is the most Insta-famous spot in the park.
-It’s also notoriously dangerous and a visit here needs to be planned carefully.
+However, it’s also notoriously dangerous, so a visit here needs to be planned carefully.

 There are a couple of ways to reach Figure 8 Pools.
 The quickest is from the Garawarra Farm car park.
 But you can also make your way here from Otford by following the Coast Track.
 The pools are to the south of Burning Palms Beach.

-The way down to Burning Palms beach is quite steep, and once you are there, you hop across the rocks around a couple of headlands for about 900m to the rock shelf where the pools are.
+The way down to Burning Palms beach is quite steep.
+Once you are there, you hop across the rocks around a couple of headlands for about 900m to the rock shelf where the pools are.
 This can only safely be done at low tide.

 The rocks can be really slippery, covered in moss at times, as can the main track after rain.
 You really should wear hiking shoes to be safe.

-Carry in plenty of water in summer as there are no facilities along the track.
+In summer, carry in plenty of water as there are no facilities along the track.
 The Sydney Coast Walks guide gives excellent instructions.

 If you are inexperienced or plan to visit alone, we think you should consider a tour.
-At least this way you know you will actually get to see the pools and have some help if you need it.
+This way you know you will actually get to see the pools and have some help if you need it.

 Best for: Those with good fitness and some experience.